bhklab/med-imagetools/src/imgtools/coretypes/Mask_VectorMask.md

     know the label of the mask.

 **`Segmentation.to_sparsemask`**
-In my opinion, this approach is by design, lossy, as we take the argmax of the vector image and return a single label image.
+In my opinion, this approach is by design, lossy, as it resolves overlapping regions by assigning the label of the highest-index region, returning a single-label image from the vector mask.

 ### Object count